 What is Kundan jewellery made of?

-Kundan jewellery typically uses highly refined gold foil to set gemstones into intricate patterns.
-The stones are secured without prongs, creating a smooth and decorative appearance.
+Kundan jewellery uses refined gold foil to set gemstones into intricate patterns.
+The stones are secured without prongs, creating a smooth finish.

 How is Kundan jewellery different from Polki jewellery?

-Kundan refers to the gold-setting technique used to mount stones, while Polki refers specifically to uncut natural diamonds often used within Kundan settings.
+Kundan refers to the setting technique, while Polki refers to uncut natural diamonds.
+Polki stones are often used within Kundan jewellery.

 Why is Kundan jewellery associated with royal heritage?

-This jewellery style developed during the Mughal era and was commonly worn in royal courts.
-Its detailed craftsmanship and gemstone designs made it a symbol of prestige and ceremonial fashion.
+It originated during the Mughal era and was widely used in royal courts.
+Its detailed craftsmanship made it a symbol of prestige.

-Traditional Kundan jewellery often includes rubies, emeralds, sapphires, and glass stones designed to imitate precious gemstones.
+Common gemstones include rubies, emeralds, sapphires, and glass stones designed to imitate precious gems.

 Is Kundan jewellery still handcrafted today?

-Yes.
-Many Kundan jewellery pieces are still created using traditional manual techniques performed by skilled artisans, although digital design planning tools are sometimes used during the design stage.
+Yes, many pieces are still made using traditional manual techniques.
+However, digital tools are sometimes used for design planning.

 Conclusion

-Kundan jewellery represents a unique blend of artistic tradition, cultural heritage, and intricate craftsmanship.
-Originating from the royal courts of the Indian subcontinent, this jewellery style continues to influence modern design while preserving historical techniques.
+Kundan jewellery represents a blend of cultural heritage, artistic craftsmanship, and historical significance.
+Originating from royal traditions, it continues to influence modern jewellery design.

-Recent trends show growing interest in combining traditional craftsmanship with digital design tools and sustainable jewellery practices.
-At the same time, regulatory frameworks such as hallmarking standards and ethical gemstone policies help maintain transparency and responsible manufacturing in the jewellery industry.
+Recent trends show a shift toward combining traditional artistry with modern tools and sustainable practices.
+At the same time, regulatory frameworks ensure transparency and ethical production.